vdaas/vald/docs/contributing/coding-style.md

 When setting the value with the functional option, the value is validated inside the option method.

-However, if we forget to set the required fields when creating the object, it may not be detected.
+However, we may forget to set the required fields when creating the object, hence the target object will remain nil.

 Therefore, we strongly suggest to validate the object at the end of initialization.